noaa-oar-arl/canopy-app/docs/science/parameterizations.md

 In the implementation, `CANOPY_BIO` uses the species-dependent `CT1` returned by `CANOPY_BIOP`, a history-dependent optimum leaf temperature `TLEAF_OPT`, and history-derived light terms `CP_SUN`, `CP_SHADE`, `ALPHA_P_SUN`, and `ALPHA_P_SHADE`.
-The fixed values below illustrate the response shape and are not a complete list of the runtime parameters.
+The illustrative values below show the response shape for a given species; `CT1` is species-dependent, and the list is not a complete set of runtime parameters.

 where:
 - $\epsilon_i$: species- and vegetation-dependent emission factor